rajkumarbhc/Database-Systems/README.md

 **•	Implementation and Testing (Phase 3):** Created the final data warehouse application using Shiny RStudio and PostgreSQL <br />

- Preview of the final application
+ Preview of the final application <br />
 ![demo_gif](https://github.gatech.edu/storage/user/23640/files/fcde9b80-5a0e-11e9-9a94-70799b3ac02f)